Fluor Logo

 Fluor's Solution

 The design of the facility meets some of the strictest regulatory standards in the world for safety, sustainability and environmental protection.
-In consultation with First Nations, work activities have been planned to minimize potential impacts to the local environment.
+In consultation with First Nations, work activities were planned to minimize potential impacts to the local environment.

 The project utilized a cost-effective modular construction approach.
 Large and complex modules were assembled by several existing fabrication yards and transported to the project site via water, minimizing construction congestion and disruptions in the community.

 In March 2022, the first major module, measuring 145 feet tall and weighing more than 5,000 tons, was received at the site.
 The final module arrived in July 2023, completing the module fabrication program.
-Overall, a total of 215 modules of varying sizes were received and set at the project site.
+Overall, more than 215 modules of varying sizes were received and set at the project site.
+The largest modules measured approximately 45 meters wide, 75 meters deep and 47 meters in height.
+The project also included the construction of the second largest LNG storage tank in the world, standing 56 meters high and 75 meters in diameter with a volume of more than 225,000 cubic meters.

 In the summer of 2024, train one of the project moved closer to completion with the final weld.
 This marked a pivotal moment in the construction of one of the largest energy projects in Canadian history.
 The final weld took 48 hours of continuous work from teams of welders working in shifts.
 More than 380 pipe welders had worked on the project since construction began in 2018.